nithin5754/Student-Management-System-/README.md

   - Add a new student
 - `POST /api/v1/admin/task/add`
   - Assign a task to a student
+ - `GET /api/v1/admin/student/all`
+  - Get all the  students lists

 ### Student Endpoints
 - `POST /api/v1/student/login`